 Staying on a healthy eating plan can be HARD.
-Between heavy winter meals and those blasted Girl Scout cookies, February can wreak havoc on even the best and healthiest of intentions.
-In case you could use a little motivation and inspiration for March, we’ve got the seven easy steps you need to start on a healthier eating plan.
+In case you could use a little motivation and inspiration, we’ve got the seven easy steps you need to start on a healthier eating plan.
 The best part?
 You can start right now.

 - Realize that a lifestyle shift will be most effective if it comes through baby steps, with each small step leading to a permanent change.
 For example, rather than cutting out all sugar, start with eliminating all baked goods for a couple of weeks.
 Then add the elimination of ice cream and coffee sweeteners for two more weeks, and so on.